-- separation, and more of the known ring-like structure, of tropped control COIL20's classes than P10.
-Likewise, P{CONN} has maintained the integrity of the dark green CD8+ T cell cluster in Flow18 (panel 5e), but overall both P{CONN} and P10 have produced embeddings visually superior to those previously published [34, Fig. 1(b)]. - From panel 5f we see that both P{CONN} and P{20} embed the subclusters of the larger material classes water, vegetation, man-made materials together.
+From panel Fig. 5(f) we see that both P{CONN} and P{20} embed the subclusters of the larger material classes-water, vegetation, manmade materials-together.
 There is also meaningful organization within these superclusters.
-For ex- - ample, the vegetation group has been ordered (when viewing the "tail" of the embeddings from bottom to top) by bright green (cluster L), pea green (O), then orange (N).
+For example, the vegetation group has been ordered (when viewing the "tail" of the embeddings from bottom to top) by bright green (cluster L), pea green (O), then orange (N).
 These represent healthy green vegetation, yellow lawns, and dry grasses, respectively.
-The gray and salmon colored clusters - (S and T) represent, respectively, bare soil and boat docks (dry woody material possibly mixed with concrete).
-Thus, it is sensible that S and T form a "bridge" between the "vegetation and man-made material super clusters; further, there is more organizational meaning to the fact that the S/T - bridge terminates at vegetation cluster N than, say, cluster L (the wood comprising the docks is more similar to bare soil and dry grass than to green vegetation, evident from the visible near-infrared spectral signatures of the classes shown in [8, 10]).
-However, P{CONN} elucidates a few interesting struc- - tural components of the Ocean City spectra that P{20} misses.
-Of note, P{CONN} fully separates cluster P/Q (brown) which represents muddy marshy land with spectrally similar (but still distinct) vegetation to the dry grass in orange cluster N. Similarly, P{CONN} is more sensitive to the distinction among - various man-made materials (e.g. clusters X/c) which P20 fails to fully distinguish.
-The cluster distinctions expressed by P{CONN}'s OC embedding better agree with clusters found earlier [8, 10].
+The gray and salmon colored clusters (S and T) represent, respectively, bare soil and boat docks (dry woody material possibly mixed with concrete).
+Thus, it is sensible that S and T form a "bridge" between the vegetation and manmade material super clusters; further, there is more organizational meaning to the fact that the S/T bridge terminates at vegetation cluster N than, say, cluster L (the wood comprising the docks is more similar to bare soil and dry grass than to green vegetation, evident from the visible near-infrared spectral signatures of the classes shown in [9,11]).
+However, P{CONN} elucidates a few interesting structural components of the Ocean City spectra that P{20} misses.
+Of note, P{CONN} fully separates cluster P/Q (brown) which represents muddy marshy land with spectrally similar (but still distinct) vegetation to the dry grass in orange cluster N. Similarly, P{CONN} is more sensitive to the distinction among various manmade materials (e.g. clusters X/c) which P{20} fails to fully distinguish.
+The cluster distinctions expressed by P{CONN}'s OC embedding better agree with clusters found earlier [9,11].

-6. Conclusions and Future Directions
+7. Conclusions and future directions

 We have presented CONNt-SNE as a data-driven alternative to cumbersome and tedious exhaustive grid searches for optimal t-SNE perplexity.
 CONNt-SNE relies upon, and benefits from, prototype representations of data, which 1) increase the speed and feasibility of embedding large datasets with t-SNE (recall, $M \ll N$) and 2) offer unique views of data topology in the form of the CONN graph.
-As a weighted version of the Masked Delaunay Triangulation [19], CONN [8] reports topological connectedness and separation across a manifold; we incorporate this in-

-- formation into automated specification of variable t-SNE perplexities for each prototype.
+As a weighted version of the Masked Delaunay Triangulation [21], CONN [9] reports topological connectedness and separation across a manifold; we incorporate this information into automated specification of variable t-SNE perplexities for each prototype.
 We further sensitize t-SNE's high-d similarity to the strength of manifold connectivities, as reported by CONN's edge weights viewed at various resolutions (global, local).
-Both modifications are crucial - 470 to CONNt-SNE's performance which, as shown by experiments, meets or exceeds the best offered by regular t-SNE with grid-optimized perplexity.
+Both modifications are crucial to CONNt-SNE's performance which, as shown by experiments, meets or exceeds the best offered by regular t-SNE with grid-optimized perplexity.